 Vulnerability does not inhibit mental toughness but rather leads to mental toughness.

-With those misconceptions dispelled, let’s now look at the benefits mental toughness has to offer.
+With those misconceptions dispelled, let’s now look at the benefits mental toughness has to offer for athletes.
 It’s always good to examine the benefits of a trait, especially when the term is used so commonly.

 Just because a phrase is popular, doesn’t automatically make it valuable.
 But, after looking at the benefits of mental toughness, I think you’ll find its popularity is justified in significance.

-There are five benefits of mental toughness I would like to touch on.
+There are five benefits of mental toughness for athletes I would like to touch on.
 They are as follows:

-The benefits of mental toughness are known, misconceptions have been destroyed, now the only question remaining is what makes up a tough mind?
+The benefits of mental toughness for athletes are known, misconceptions have been destroyed, now the only question remaining is what makes up a tough mind?

 Having a lot of experience in exercise and weight lifting, I know that to say someone has a strong body, there are many different muscles that make it up.
 You have strong legs, strong, arms, a strong core, a strong back, and so on.